-When developing your website it can be very helpful to install an SSL as soon as possible.
+When developing your website, it can be beneficial to install an SSL as soon as possible.
 The reason to do this could be:

 There are many reasons why you would want to have an SSL installed on your site.
-In this guide, we will be going through how to do acquire a Let’s Encrypt SSL with Certbot.
+In this guide, we will be going through acquiring a Let's Encrypt SSL with Certbot.
 We will be using the acme-dns-certbot tool within Certbot to complete this task.

 There are a couple of things that you will need before beginning with this guide.

 Once those items are ready, we can start with the guide.

 To install Certbot onto the server, we will be using the repository maintained by the Certbot developers as they have the most up-to-date version.
 To begin, add the repository:

 sudo apt-add-repository ppa:certbot/certbot

 You will press "Enter" to confirm that you would like the add the repository.
 Next, you will want to install Certbot.
 You will need to use this command:

 sudo apt install certbot